GraceWXT/scheduler/README.md

 - [x] Development focuses on a single page application (SPA) called Interview Scheduler, built using React.
 - [x] Data is persisted by the API server using a PostgreSQL database.
-- [x] The client application communicates with an API WebSocket server over HTTP, using the JSON format.
+- [x] The client application communicates with an API (_Stretch: WebSocket_) server over HTTP, using the JSON format.
 - [x] Jest tests are used through the development of the project.

 ## Behavioural Requirements